 100 percent organic.
 Must be made of 100 percent certified organic ingredients and may include the USDA Organic seal on the label.

 Organic.
 All ingredients must be certified organic except for certain allowed food additives, such as enzymes for yogurt.
 The additives cannot make up more than 5 percent of the ingredients.
 These products may use the USDA Organic seal on the label.

 Made with organic ingredients.
 At least 70 percent of the product’s ingredients must be certified organic ingredients.
 The USDA Organic seal cannot be used on the label, but it may say “made with organic ingredients.”

 Specific organic ingredients.
 Used for products that are not overseen by a USDA certifying agent, these foods may list certified organic ingredients in their ingredient list.
 These products may contain any combination of organic and nonorganic ingredients.

 Organic vs. nonorganic foods: Does it matter which type I’m feeding my child?

 The decision whether or not to serve organic foods to your child or family is a highly personal one based on multiple factors, including budget and accessibility.
 Organic food almost always costs more than its conventional counterparts and although it has grown in popularity, it is not always possible to find.

-While there is no definitive answer to the organic vs. nonorganic debate — even in children — one potential benefit for choosing organic foods is reducing pesticide exposure.
-The pesticide levels found on produce regularly test under the allowable safety limits, but many still worry about the risk they pose to children’s developing bodies.
+While there is no definitive answer to the organic vs. nonorganic debate — even in children — one potential benefit of choosing organic foods is reducing pesticide exposure.
+The pesticide levels found in produce are regularly test under the allowable safety limits, but many still worry about the risk they pose to children’s developing bodies.

 Additionally, pesticides may be found in our environments as well as the food we eat, so choosing organic food is only one way to reduce exposure.